veo-labs/ldap-server-mock/README.md

 ## Test a connection to the LDAP server

-Here is an example using the ldapsearch client from OpenLDAP with the configuration above:
+Here is an example using the `ldapsearch` client from OpenLDAP with the configuration above (without certificate):

     ldapsearch -x -H ldap://127.0.0.1:3004 -b "dc=test" "(&(objectclass=person)(cn=user-login))" attribute1 attribute2